Where to go in Victoria

 The High Country

-Mountains, rivers, lakes and small country towns, the high country is an adventure-lovers’ paradise.
+With mountains, rivers, lakes and small country towns, the high country is an adventure-lovers paradise.
 Skiing, horse riding, cycling and hiking are all high on the agenda here.
-However, you can just as easily spend your days in here wandering cute villages and strolling pretty country streets.
+However, you can just as easily spend your days here wandering cute villages and strolling pretty country streets.

 Local tip: Be sure to drop into the Beechworth Bakery for a pie!